Living with HIV

 HIV and Mental Health

-- Mental health is defined as a state of overall well-being in which every individual realizes his or her own potential, can cope with the stresses of life, can work productively and fruitfully, and is able to make a contribution to his or her community.
+- Mental health is defined as a state of overall well-being in which every individual realizes his or her own potential, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to his or her community.

 - If you have HIV, it’s important to take care of both your physical health and your mental health.